ethereum-optimism/design-docs/governance/advanced-delegation.md

 Advanced delegation, which includes partial delegation and subdelegations, is a superset of basic delegation.
 Partial delegation allows delegators to distribute their voting power among multiple delegatees in a fractional manner, while subdelegations enable delegatees to further delegate their received voting power to other delegatees based on predefined rules and constraints.

 Currently, delegators have to use the Alligator contract separately from the GovToken to access advanced delegation features.
 This separation of contracts complicates integration for indexers and front-end clients, as they need to track events and interact with both contracts.
 It also poses challenges for future interoperability plans.
-To streamline the delegation experience and reduce complexity, a hook-based integration between the GovToken and the Alligator is proposed, consolidating the delegation logic and state into a single contract.
+To streamline the delegation experience and reduce complexity, a hook-based integration between the GovToken and the Alligator is proposed, consolidating the delegation logic and state into the Alligator.

 # Alternatives Considered